OCNet: Object Context Network for Scene Parsing: Abstract

 \section{Abstract}

-In this paper, we address the problem of scene parsing with deep learning and focus on the context aggregation strategy for robust segmentation.
-Motivated by that the label of a pixel is the category of the object that the pixel belongs to, we introduce an \emph{object context pooling (OCP)} scheme, which represents each pixel by exploiting the set of pixels that belong to the same object category with such a pixel, and we call the set of pixels as object context.
+In this paper, we address the semantic segmentation task with a new context aggregation scheme named \emph{object context}, which focuses on enhancing the role of object information.
+Motivated by the fact that the category of each pixel is inherited from the object it belongs to, we define the object context for each pixel as the set of pixels that belong to the same category as the given pixel in the image.
+We use a binary relation matrix to represent the relationship between all pixels, where the value one indicates the two selected pixels belong to the same category and zero otherwise.

-Our implementation, inspired by the self-attention approach, consists of two steps: (i) compute the similarities between each pixel and all the pixels, forming a so-called object context map for each pixel served as a surrogate for the true object context, and (ii) represent the pixel by aggregating the features of all the pixels weighted by the similarities.
-The resulting representation is more robust compared to existing context aggregation schemes, e.g., pyramid pooling modules (PPM) in PSPNet and atrous spatial pyramid pooling (ASPP), which do not differentiate the context pixels belonging to the same object category or not, making the reliability of contextually aggregated representations limited.
-We empirically demonstrate our approach and two pyramid extensions with state-of-the-art performance on three semantic segmentation benchmarks: Cityscapes, ADE20K and LIP.
-Code has been made available at: \url{https://github.com/PkuRainBow/OCNet.pytorch}.
+We propose to use a dense relation matrix to serve as a surrogate for the binary relation matrix.
+The dense relation matrix is capable to emphasize the contribution of object information as the relation scores tend to be larger on the object pixels than the other pixels.
+Considering that the dense relation matrix estimation requires quadratic computation overhead and memory consumption w.r.t. the input size, we propose an efficient interlaced sparse self-attention scheme to model the dense relations between any two of all pixels via the combination of two sparse relation matrices.

+To capture richer context information, we further combine our interlaced sparse self-attention scheme with the conventional multi-scale context schemes including pyramid pooling~\citep{zhao2017pyramid} and atrous spatial pyramid pooling~\citep{chen2018deeplab}.
+We empirically show the advantages of our approach with competitive performances on five challenging benchmarks including: Cityscapes, ADE20K, LIP, PASCAL-Context and COCO-Stuff. \ \keywords{Semantic segmentation, Context, Self-attention}